MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-list-pages.md

 # Designing List Pages for [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)]

-The *list* page type displays records from an underlying table in rows and columns.
+The *List* page type displays records from an underlying table in rows and columns.

 ## About the list page

-You design list pages when you want to support users in getting an overview and finding entities or entries to work with, such as customer, vendors, or sales orders.
-A list page in-turn links to card pages, so that users can then view or modify a specific record in the list.
+You design list pages when you want to provide users with a collection of data,  enabling them to get an overview of and find entities to work with, such as customer, vendors, or sales orders.
+Typically, a list page will in-turn link to an associated card page that lets users view or modify specific entities in the list.

+There are different ways to incorporate a list page into that application, depending on what you want to achieve:

-When a list page is directly linked to an action on the Role Center page, it will open embedded in the content area of the Role Center page, where the Role Center's navigation bar is still present and accessible at the top of the page.
+- Add an action in the navigation of a Role Center page that targets the page.
+This gives users quick access to the page.
+With this implementation, the list page opens in the content area of the Role Center page, where the Role Center's navigation area is still present and accessible at the top of the page.
+For more information about Role Centers, see [Designing Role Centers](devenv-designing-role-centers.md).
+- Add an action on another page that targets the list page.
+With this implementation, the list page opens in a separate window in front of the current page.

-When a list page is linked to from other another page or from  **Tell me what you want to do**, it will open in-front of the current page, in its own window.
+- Make it searchable in **Tell me what you want to do**.
+With this implementation, the list page also opens in a separate window.

 ### Customizing a list pages from the client
 In the client, users can personalize list pages by rearranging or hiding records or FactBoxes as they like.
 For more information, see [Personalizing Your Workspace](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-personalization-user).

-As a developer or administrator, you can use Designer to customize a Role Center the same way that individual users personalize their own workspaces.
-The difference is that changes you make are applied to all users assigned to the Role Center.
+As a developer or administrator, you can use Designer to customize list page the same way that individual users personalize their own workspaces.
+The difference is that changes you make are applied to all users assigned to the same profile.
 For more information, see [Using Designer](devenv-inclient-designer.md).

 ## List page structure
 A list page is defined by page that has the [PageType property](properties/devenv-pagetype-property.md) set to `Card`.
 The list is divided into three main areas: action, list, and FactBox.
 The following figure illustrates the general layout and elements of a list page.